flame-engine/flame/CONTRIBUTING.md

 The bootstrap command locally links all dependencies within the project without having to provide manual [`dependency_overrides`][pubspec doc].
 This allows all plugins, examples and tests to build from the local clone project.
+You should only need to run this command once.

 > You do not need to run `flutter pub get` once bootstrap has been completed.